oletizi/avi-docs/src/site/docs/16.3/vip-allocation-using-ipam-or-dns/index.md

 ## Cloud Configuration Workflow

 This section lists the steps for configuring IPAM and DNS support.
-The configuration fields differ among the infrastructure types and the provider (Vantage, Infoblox, AWS, and OpenStack).
+The configuration fields differ among the infrastructure types and the provider (Avi Vantage, Infoblox, AWS, and OpenStack).
 See the sections following this one for detailed steps.
 <ol>
  <li>Navigate to Templates &gt; Profiles.</li>
  <li>Click IPAM/DNS Profile.</li>